bmcminn/motherdough/README.md

 ## Disclaimer:

 This is a personal project starter for myself.
-If you feel there is a missing core feature or something fundamentally broken, feel free to post an issue or issue a PR about it.
+If you also like it, great!
+If you feel there is a missing core feature or something fundamentally broken with it, feel free to post an issue or issue a PR about it.

-However, just because an issue or PR is submitted doesn't mean I will implement/accept.
+However, just because an issue or PR is submitted doesn't mean I will implement/accept it as I have my own goals for this framework, and you are more than welcome to fork this as you see fit.

 ## Features: